Ingredients Needed

 Instructions

-- One hour before serving, remove feta from refrigerator to come to room temperature.
+- Bring to room temp.
+One hour before serving, remove feta from refrigerator to come to room temperature.